How to Hit a Draw in Golf?

 Understanding the Draw in Golf

 The golf book has so many instructions and rules that one might get confused about what to learn and what to skip.
 So, here I am with the general information about the draw shot in-shot.
-If you are wondering what exactly a draw shot in golf is, look no further; I am here with the answers.
 For right-handed golfers, a draw is defined as a shot where the ball curves slightly to the right of the target and then gently returns to the left.
 The shot will start left and curve to the right for left-handed golfers.
 A precise combination of swing path and clubface angle is necessary to hit a draw.

 Clubface Angle